-European and Chinese civil societies organizations in global governance
+European civil society organizations in global governance

 EU – Researcher at Universität Hamburg

 GEM-STONES Marie Curie PhD Fellow.
 Focus on European and Chinese civil society and global governance.

 Trainee – ECFIN Section at EU Delegation to China and Mongolia in Beijing